Gunbot vs Zenbot: Which Crypto Trading Bot Is Better?

 Who Should Choose Gunbot?

-- Traders who want working strategies on day one
+- Traders seeking working strategies on day one

 - Users valuing a GUI, quick setup, and active product support

-- Developers who like owning code but prefer an API-rich framework over writing every order loop themselves
+- Developers comfortable with owning code but prefer an API-rich framework over writing every order loop themselves

 Who Should Choose Zenbot?